logangoins/HeadHunter/README.md

-This project was a fun way to learn C
+This project was a fun way to learn C. It is not practical, do not use it.

 ## Dependencies
 mingw-w64 (For cross compilation to Windows)